Library Services: What To Expect

-On June 15, the Ephrata Public Library will begin accepting library materials for return in our book drops located on the State Street entrance.
+Returns of library materials are being accepted in our book drops located on the State Street entrance.
 Returns will NOT be accepted at the book drop on the Route 272 entrance.
-We are not charging late fees or fines during this time.
+Due dates are no longer being automatically extended.

-On June 29, a pick-up locker service, called Library Lockers, will start for patrons to begin accessing library materials.
+Our pick-up locker service is available for patrons to access library materials.
 We know that our community will have many questions about how this process is going to work and we have created the following list to help you:

-Our Library Lockers will allow residents of our service area (Akron Borough, Clay Township, Ephrata Borough and Ephrata Township) to reserve books, DVDs and other materials that are on our shelves by calling (717) 347-8356 between the hours 9 a.m.-12 noon, Monday through Friday, or by filling out our online form anytime at www.ephratapubliclibrary.org/covidholds.
-We will NOT be using the online catalog for holds in this initial phase of service.
+Our Library Lockers will allow patrons to reserve books, DVDs and other materials that are on our shelves by calling (717) 347-8356 between the hours 9 a.m.-12 noon, Monday through Friday, or by placing a hold through the catalog.
 Orders will be limited to 5 items.